JennyZhong2022/movie-reviewer/Client/README.md

 - **Search**: Allow users to search for movies by their titles.

+- **Details of movie**: Allow users to click on a movie to browse the details of the movie.

 - **Add to favorite list**: Allow users to add movies to their favorite list and remove them from the list.

 - **Write reviews**: Allow users to write reviews for movies.